Skip to main content Skip to main navigation Skip to footer content

 • Cumulative 2.5 GPA or higher

-• Review: Medical Laboratory Technology Associate Degree Information & Admission Requirements
+Review the Medical Laboratory Technology Associate Degree Information & Admission Requirements for more information

-• Completion of college Biology with lab with a grade of B (83%) or better within the last 10 years
+• Completion of college Biology with a grade of B (83%) or higher and taken within the last 10 years

 • Note: As an upper-level college Biology class, college Anatomy and Physiology with lab may be used to fulfill this requirement